 Funerals.
 I mean funerals.
+And memorial services.
 We don't like to think about it, but it's a fact of life and you'll be much happier if you have a serious outfit in your closet in advance.
 OK, maybe not happier.
 But a lot less stressed.

 I know you really don't want to think about it, but when your Great-Aunt Gertrude goes into hospice, you'll want to spend your time with her instead of hitting the mall.
 And it seems a lot creepier to go shopping for a specific funeral than simply because death is a thing.
 Besides, you're plus size - you know the chances of you finding any outfit at the last minute is slim.